 #1.
 Korean translation volume & repetition level

-Korean translation costs are typically determined on a price-per-word basis.
+The online Korean translation costs are typically determined on a price-per-word basis.
 The more words you have, the more money you have to pay.
 However, that doesn’t imply that all Korean translation projects with similar volumes are charged equally.

 In terms of repetition level, you should know that the more repeating words in your documents, the less money you have to pay for your online Korean translation cost.